Human Services Technology

 GTCC offers many of the general education courses during the summer that you need to complete the Associate of Applied Science (AAS) degree.
 GTCC only offers Substance Abuse (SAB) and Human Services (HSE) courses during fall and spring semesters.

 No. The NCSAPPB outlines the certification process.
 You can find these requirements at ncsappb.org.
 GTCC certificate and degree programs in substance abuse will provide you with the required number of educational/training hours needed.
-The degree will also provide you with the 300 hours of supervised practicum that the Board requires.
+The degree will also provide you with the 300 hours of supervised practicum that the board requires.
 The information in all courses helps to prepare you for the written state credentialing exam.

 No degree can guarantee employment, but education and cooperative workplace experience in substance abuse treatment will increase the likelihood that you will be able to find a job in the field.